A guide for students

 Covid shifted our ‘normal way of learning’

-The one thing we repeatedly heard was that people realized that experiencing that crazy period was quite unique.
+The one thing we repeatedly heard about Covid was that people realized that experiencing that crazy period was quite unique.
 And everyone was touched by it.
 But it is also be referred to in future applications, for college, or jobs.
 Interviewers will ask what you did during this period.
 How did you cope with this change, and what did you do to benefit the extra time given.
 Did you learn new things?
 Did you develop a new talent?
 Or did you just take binge watching as the best strategy ?

 Sports.
 Even walking to the bus, or being to school is movement.
 Let alone sports at school or after.
 Some sport activities may continue.
 Quite a few people have discovered new ways to keep moving.
 They found alternative ways to move, everyday, regularly.
 Quite a few people discovered new sports that are ‘safe’ from a contagiousness standpoint.
 They started running, biking, or walking.
 Start a home fitness routine yourself.
 Online yoga and YouTube workouts.
 Offer to walk the dog.
 It is important you take good care of your body and health.